vince-564/PortfolioProjects/README.md

 My CV in PDF.

 Please review a few of the projects within my professional portfolio.
 ## Table of Contents
 Python

 SQL

+Excel

+Tableau

+PowerBI
 ## Portfolio Projects
 Below is the list of data analytic projects that I have conducted.
 <br>
-## Training Machine Learning / Computer Vision Algorithms
+### Training Machine Learning / Computer Vision Algorithms
 Code:

 Goal: To teach a computer how to recognize objects.
 The model was built then a 2nd iteration of the model was built in attempt to improve performance.